-Today is the autumn equinox, this marks the beginning of Autumn and brings us closer to winter, our ancestors would have begun the journey towards warmer lands and started stocking up on food and clothes, essential duties to survive the winter.
-This was of course, before weather apps or even calendars, so how did they know that winter was fast approaching?
-One way would have been the changing colour of the leaves, another would be birds migrating south, and another would be Elderberries ripening exactly around this time.
+Today is the autumn equinox, which marks the beginning of Autumn and brings us closer to winter.
+Our ancestors would have begun the journey towards warmer lands and started stocking up on food and clothes, essential duties to survive the winter.
+This was, of course, before weather apps or even calendars, so how did they know that winter was fast approaching?

 Warning: